What We Do

-Clients are referred to our Program through word of mouth, within their communities and immigrant community groups, resettlement agencies, human rights organizations, and other social, medical and legal service providers, including many who received training from Program staff.
+Clients are referred to the Program through word of mouth within their communities and immigrant community groups, resettlement agencies, human rights organizations, and other social, medical and legal service providers.
 The Program also receives referrals from asylum officers and DHS immigration detention facilities in the New York area.

 What is the demographic breakdown of your clients?

-Among our new clients, 43% are West African, 23% East Asian, 15% Central African, 4% Eastern European, 4 % South and Central American, 3% from the Former Soviet Union, 1.4 % Middle Eastern, and 1.3% North African.
-This is consistent with the Program’s historical client population.
-Also consistent was that 66% of new clients were male and 34% were female.
+Among our new clients, 46% are West African, 18% Central African, 20% Central and East Asion, 5% Eastern European, 3% South and Central American, and 8% other.
+66% of new clients are male and 34% were female.
 Of these new clients 43% were Muslim, 24% Christian, and 28.8% Buddhist and 40.5% represented other religions.
 For a visual representation please consult the Our Clients section of our website.

 How does your program partner with other organizations?